The automation trigger is an event that starts the automation of your choice in the CRM system. It is always the first step of an automation.

 If you want to keep track of a specific date field, e.g., a contact’s birthday, you can use this trigger.
 Every day at a set time, it will check if there is a record that matches your settings and an automation needs to run.

 Example: In the image below, it is set to start checking every day at 8:00 AM if it is a Contact’s birthday that day.
-If it is, an action (next step) will follow, which can, for example, send a happy birthday email to the person or to multiple people.
+If it is, an action (next step) will follow, which can, for example, automatically create a task to remind you to wish them a happy birthday.

 When GDPR legal title expires

 If you have the GDPR module enabled, you can set up date tracking, e.g., expiry of all contracts for individuals (accounts).